MoamenAlaa0/LeetCode-Free-SQL-Problems/README.md

 `FUNCTION_NAME() OVER (...)`

 Two main clauses Inside OVER function:
-- ORDER BY
-- PARTITION BY

-* ORDER BY in OVER orders the rows related to the current row.
+- ORDER BY --> orders the rows related to the current row
-* PARTITION BY splits the table into partitions based on a column's unique values
+- PARTITION BY --> splits the table into partitions based on a column's unique values